 Don't see a question you're looking for?
 Jump over to the Connect with Us page and reach out via email or phone.

 How long is Odessa Pathway to Teaching’s certification program?

-The Odessa Pathway to Teaching program lasts approximately 15 months.
-It begins with the Enrollment Period in January, continues with Pre-Service Training in late May, and concludes once participants have met all requirements to obtain a Standard certificate at the end of the internship year.
+Odessa Pathway to Teaching program lasts approximately 15 months.
+It begins with Enrollment and targeted test prep from January to May (one night a week, one Saturday a month), moves to Pre-Service Training that lasts from May to July, and concludes once participants have met all requirements to obtain their standard certificate at the end of their internship year which is the end of 2021-22 school year.

 In what subject areas can I get certified?

 The Odessa Pathway to Teaching offers the following certification areas:

 - Core Subjects 4-8